jedesah/computation-expressions/README.md

 ### Flexible use of abstractions

-For-comprehensions are based on the notion of **do-notation** you may be familiar with from Haskell.
-This notation allows one to work with values within some kind of "context" class which can be treated as a `Monad`.
+For-comprehensions are based on the notion of *do-notation* you may be familiar with from Haskell.
+This notation allows one to work with values within some kind of "context" which can be treated as a `Monad`.
 A `Monad` is any abstraction that supports the two following methods `point[A](a: A): F[A]` and `bind[A](fa: F[A])(f: A => F[B]): F[B]` (also know as `flatMap`).
-Both **do-notation** and for-comprehensions thus rewrite the "sugared" code into applications of `point` and `bind`.
+Both *do-notation* and for-comprehensions thus rewrite the "sugared" code into applications of `point` and `bind`.
 Unfortunately, while `bind` is a very powerful method and can be used to rewrite any expressions, it's power comes at the cost of flexibility in it's implementation. `Applicative` offers a less powerful abstraction that does however give more flexibility to it's implementation.
 What does this all mean, let's look at an example:

     a: Future[A]
     b: Future[B]